usnistgov/vulntology/specification/values/impact-method.md

   - **Failure to Verify Content**:  The Context failed to ensure the content supplied is the expected content, is properly formatted and/or sanitized.
   - **Failure to Verify Receiver**:  The Context failed to ensure the entity on the receiving end of the communication is the intended entity.
   - **Failure to Verify Transmitter**:  The Context failed to ensure the entity on the transmitting end of the communication is the intended entity.
+- **Privilege Escalation**:  The Vulnerability allows an adversary to gain a level of privilege that was not intended.
+  - **Privileges Gained**:  Abstraction to assist in capturing relative privilege levels.
+The abstraction is only for the sake of discussing the vulnerability and is not intended to communicate the actual granular privileges that exist in most information system environments.
+See [Privilege Level](privilege-level-type.md) <br /> *Each Privilege Escalation relates to one privilege level*.

 ![Impact Method Graph](../figures/graphsnippets/ImpactMethodSnippet.png "Impact Method Graph")